gacompa/JCB_jcbtest/src/joomla_component/2f178bc9-ea50-466d-8463-fcad5ca93908/README.md

 * a calendar to display the presence of groups and the availability of places

 T.b.d.
-Map to display on a map places and paths

 Analytics to display occupation of places, number of people ...

 ### Company Details